shreyaspatil31/My-Portfolio/README.md

 ## About Me

-I am Shreyas Patil, a passionate software developer specializing in Java, SQL, Machine Learning, and Web Development.
+I am a passionate software developer specializing in Java, SQL, Spring Boot & Machine Learning.
 I recently completed my B.Tech in Computer Science and Technology with a CGPA of 7.6.
 My academic journey also includes achieving 76% in Higher Secondary School Certificate (HSC) and 90% in Secondary School Certificate (SSC).
 I am dedicated to leveraging my skills to create innovative solutions and contribute effectively to the field of software development.

 ## Skills